 That said, director Steven Spielberg wove in an incredible amount of historical fact into the narrative thread.
 The small squad’s tactics, the military garb, and the soldiers’ dynamic were all spot on.
 What’s more, the film’s iconic opening scene — a recreation of the storming of Omaha beach — was so accurate that WWII veterans had to be escorted from theaters after witnessing the footage.

 #1 on The Best War Movies Ever

-#14 on The Best War Movies Ever
+#14 on The Best Movies of All Time

 When Stanley Kubrick began working on 1989’s Full Metal Jacket, he didn’t want to make an anti-war movie - as so many other directors do.
 Kubrick wanted to make a film that accurately depicted war.
 And by all accounts, the legendary filmmaker hit the nail on the head from beginning to end.

 Though recent changes in boot camp policy have made the experience slightly less jarring than the training sequences filmed in Full Metal Jacket, at the time they were shown, the constant insults and borderline-savage treatment suffered by recruits was spot-on.
 Actor R. Lee Ermey was even brought on board because of his extensive military experience as a drill instructor.
 What’s more, historical experts have also pointed to the film’s near-perfect portrayal of Vietcong tactics and politics.